 CMV can be spread through saliva, infected blood products, and sexual contact with an infected person.

 Normally, healthy people have few, if any, symptoms.
-However, the illness can be much more severe in people who have impaired immune systems (such as those who have cancer or AIDS).
+But the illness can be much more severe in people who have impaired immune systems (such as those who have cancer or AIDS).
 Also, a baby can get CMV from the mother during pregnancy or by coming into contact with her body fluids during birth.
 This can result in severe brain injury and other health problems.

 WebMD Medical Reference from Healthwise